 Ask any hotelier or rental business owner what their main concern is, and they’ll probably show you one of their latest online travel agency (OTA) commission bills.

 Websites like Booking.com and Expedia have cornered the online booking market in the hospitality industry.
-Search for a hotel in
+Search for a hotel in <insert location here>, and Google will almost definitely present you with the option to book immediately - via an OTA.

 There’s just one problem if you’re a hotelier.
 Every time someone books a hotel stay via an OTA, the hotel in question will pay a commission for receiving the reservation.
 It has been a bone of contention for a long time in the sector, but it isn’t quite as clear cut as it might seem.